DAFoam/DAFoam.github.io/pages/mydoc/mydoc_user_guide_openfoam.md

 }
 </pre>

 For our NACA0012 case, we elect a Reynolds Averaged Simulation (`RAS`).
-There are other options available for the user which are outlined in the advanced user guide.
+There are other options available for the user which are outlined in the [advanced OpenFOAM user guide](https://www.openfoam.com/documentation/user-guide).
 Within the `RAS` dictionary we choose to use the `SpalartAllmaras` turbulence model.
 This is a very commonly used *one-equation* (solves a single transport equation) model using the 'Spalart-Allmaras variable', `nuTilda`.
 We elect this model typically due to it's simplicity and low computational cost.
-An exhaustive discussion on turbulence models in OpenFOAM can be found in the advanced user guide.
+An exhaustive discussion on turbulence models in OpenFOAM can be found in the [advanced OpenFOAM user guide](https://www.openfoam.com/documentation/user-guide).

 The following entry, `turbulence  on;` tells OpenFOAM to model turbulent flow, not just laminar flow. `printCoeffs  off;` refers to the coefficients used in the Spalart-Allmaras turbulence model equation.
 These coefficients are beyond the scope of this user guide, and for the purposes of our NACA0012 case, we do not need to adjust these coefficients for this turbulence model hence we do not print these coefficients.
 For more advanced applications, these coefficients may need to be adjusted which would make `printCoeffs  on;` a sensible entry.

 ## 3. Flow Discretization, Simulation Run Parameters, and Solver Settings - system
 The `system` directory is home to most simulation parameters.
-Within this directory we specify things such as simulation run time, how to decompose the domain (only needed for running a simulation in parallel), as well as solver settings.
+Within this directory, we specify things such as simulation run time, how to decompose the domain (only needed for running a simulation in parallel), as well as solver settings.

 <pre>
 |-- system               // directory global simulation parameters